greenelab/onboarding/source/infrastructure.rst

 1. Fill out a paper copy of `p-card order form
    <https://bitbucket.org/greenelab/onboarding/raw/tip/forms-and-docs/p-card-order-form.pdf>`_.
-2. Get Casey to sign the **Business Purpose** area of the form, then hand it to **Camie Minieri** or **Roz Rucker**.
+2. Get Casey to sign the **Your Signature** area of the form, then hand it to **Camie Minieri** or **Roz Rucker**.
 3. Instead of listing every item on the form, you can write "See attached below" and the total sum **only** in the form.
 If you do so, please also send the